Hi, I’m Kat.

-I have always had wanderlust and this was possibly fueled by growing up in the multicultural surrounds of Melbourne.
-I would take a sandwich to school for lunch and trade it with my friends for spanakopita and baklava, amazed that a boring old sandwich could be traded for such exotic delights.
+I’ve always had wanderlust and this was possibly fueled by growing up in the multicultural surrounds of Melbourne, Australia.
+I would take a sandwich to school and trade it with friends for spanakopita and baklava, amazed that a boring old sandwich could be traded for such exotic delights.

 While studying at university, I took an internship in Tokyo and climbed Mt.
 Fuji for the first time.
-“A wise man climbs Mt.
-Fuji, a fool climbs it twice,” say the Japanese, but I am neither a man nor a fool and climbed to the top 7 times while living there.
-From Tokyo to Toronto to London where I’m now based, I am searching for many of life’s answers, and hoping to find them along a trail… somewhere…
+‘A wise man climbs Mt.
+Fuji, a fool climbs it twice’ is a popular Japanese saying… so I climbed it 7 times.
+From Tokyo to Toronto to London where I’m now based, I’m searching for many of life’s answers, and hoping to find them somewhere along a trail.

 I initially started this blog to provide information on the Shikoku 88 Temple Pilgrimage as I found it hard to find information online when I hiked this back in 2013.
-If you’re planning on walking any of these trails, you’ll find heaps of handy info in the above links and if you have a question I haven’t answered, feel free to write a comment or send me an email.***
+If you’re planning on walking any of these trails, you’ll find heaps of handy info in the above links and if you have a question I haven’t answered, ask away.

-If you need some daily inspiration head over to my travel quotes page and feel free to add to the list.
+If you need any inspiration head over to my travel quotes page and feel free to add to the list.
 Or if you want to sit back, relax and experience any of the hikes vicariously, click here for the videos.

 Buen Camino, Happy Trails, Solvitur Ambulando!